-- Mister Sundays: This is an alfresco house and techno party which takes place every Sunday from 3-9 pm at the outdoor area of Nowadays.
-As well as DJs playing funky beats there's also a food truck serving delicious Caribbean food, a barbecue stand and a full bar with everything from cocktails to kombucha!
+- Mister Sundays: This is an alfresco house and techno party which takes place every Sunday from 3-9 pm in the outdoor area of Nowadays.
+As well as DJs playing funky beats there's also a food truck serving delicious Caribbean food, a barbecue stand, and a full bar with everything from cocktails to kombucha!

 Where to stay in New York for Pride

 When it comes to accommodation, New York has so many options to suit all budgets.
 You can expect most places here to be gay-friendly.
 We've never had an issue here and most hotel folk won't bat an eyelid.
 The real problem with finding a place to stay in NYC is the budget – it's not cheap here!
 If you're heading here on a budget, we recommend checking out the listings on Airbnb or MisterBnB.